Back to home page click here

 - In the USA, red signifies states held by the Republican Party, the more right-wing.
 In the UK, red identifies the Labour Party, the more left-wing.

-In an American general election, the states that might go to one party or the other are known as 'swing states'.
+In an American general election, the states that might go to one party or the other are known as 'purple states' or 'swing states' or simply 'competitive'.
 In a British general election, constituencies that might go to one party or another are called 'marginal constituencies' (where three parties are each in contention - which is not unknown - it is called 'a three-way marginal').

 - In America, the term 'conservative' means really right-wing, especially on social issues.
 In Britain the name 'Conservative' means mainstream right-wing, especially on economic issues.